vista-art/fragmentcolor/docs/api/core/shader/shader.md

 @group(0) @binding(0) var<storage, read> ssbo: Buf;
 ```

-### Notes

-- Read-only buffers are bound with `read-only` storage access; `read_write` allows writes when supported.
-- Buffer byte spans are computed from WGSL shapes; arrays/structs honor stride and alignment.
-- CPU-side updates use the same set("path", value) and get_bytes("path") APIs as uniforms, with array indexing supported (e.g., `buf.items[2].v`).
-- Large buffers are uploaded via a dedicated storage buffer pool.
+Read-only buffers bind with `read-only` storage access; `read_write` allows writes where the device supports it.
+CPU-side updates use the same `shader.set("path", value)` API as uniforms, with array indexing (e.g. `buf.items[2].v`).
+Buffer byte spans are computed from the WGSL shape — arrays and structs honor stride and alignment automatically — and large buffers are pooled internally.

 ## Push Constants